Hear Argentina Barrios discuss her internship at Enterprise

 Internships will help you gain the necessary skills employers are seeking while you are still in school.
 It can help you develop those important key competencies such as communication, leadership and critical thinking which can help you become more employable.
 Also, this is a great way to discover what it would be like to work in your chosen industry and if it is a good fit for you.
 Many employers use interns as a way to hire future staff.
 Internships can be full time or part-time and can vary in length of time.
 During an internship, you will get the chance to participate in work that is typical of a regular employee.
 It is also a great way to develop industry contacts.

 HOW DO I ENROLL IN THE DAVIES iPROGRAM?

 Step 1: Create/improve your resume using VMock and achieve a score of 85.

 Step 2: Upload your new resume to GatorHIRED.

 Step 3: Schedule an iProgram Enrollment appointment on GatorHIRED

 Step 4: Complete the online Interviewing Skills Workshop on LinkedIn Learning.
 If you need assistance accessing your LinkedIn Learning visit the Information Technology page.

 OBTAINED AN INTERNSHIP?
 COMPLETE THE APPLICATION ON GATORHIRED!

-Once you have accepted an Internship Position go to your GatorHIRED account and complete the Experiential Learning application under the "My Account" tab.
+Once you have accepted an Internship Position go to your GatorHIRED account and complete the Internship Program application under the "My Account" tab.
 Note: You will receive access to the application after you have enrolled in the iProgram.

 INTERNSHIP FOR COURSE CREDIT